Quiet Riot Brought Metal to the Mainstream With ‘Metal Health’

 But as the band experienced the first rush of success, they also began to feel that the financial rewards of their success were smaller than they deserved.
 Though the musicians were raking in a fortune, it was a smaller fortune than they had imagined, and they blamed Proffer and the deal they had signed with him – especially DuBrow, who vented his frustration with the situation by granting a series of interviews in which he lambasted his record label, the press and even many of his fellow L.A. metal bands, whom he said were merely riding Quiet Riot’s coattails.

-Though that appeared to be the final blow for Quiet Riot, in September of 2010 Banali announced that a new lineup of Quiet Riot would hit the road.
-The band has toured steadily since, logging three different singers in a few short years.
+Though that appeared to be the final blow for Quiet Riot, Banali announced a new lineup in September 2010.
+The band began regularly touring, through with several different singers.